 Cut paper and gather sparkler “wands.”

 Gather your supplies.
 I cut standard letter-sized cardstock in half (roughly), so I had rectangles that measured 5 or 6 inches in length and 8.5 inches in width.
 I also picked out two colors of cardstock for each sparkler – it’s unnecessary, but I think it creates visual depth and adds to that sense of sparkle!

 I quickly painted these craft dowels with black acrylic paint (it soaks in fast and dries in roughly five minutes), but you can skip the paint and use anything you prefer or have on hand.
 Chopsticks, straws, or even sticks would work!

 Add gold paint “sparks.”

 I added some simple sparkle to our paper using a spray bottle filled with roughly 1 tablespoon of gold acrylic paint and a quarter cup of water (as we did for our fireworks process art).
 I stacked our paper pieces on a cookie sheet and then hit them with the spray bottle so we’d have strips of gold sparkle across the tops of each piece of paper.

-For younger kids who might have trouble putting these sparklers together on their own, this step is a fun way to get them involved in the process of creation.
+For younger kids who might have trouble putting these sparklers together on their own, this step is a fun way to get them involved.

-You can also skip the spray bottle painting and just use a foam brush or paintbrush to brush a thick strip of gold paint across the top two or three inches of each paper.
+You can skip the spray bottle painting and use a foam brush or paintbrush to brush a thick strip of gold paint across the top two or three inches of each paper.
 OR simplify the process even more and totally skip the paint by using shimmery glitter cardstock.

 Note: Once dry, I flipped our papers over and spray-painted the opposite sides.
 It’s not necessary, but it adds more gold sparkle, which is the real highlight of these.

 Create crinkled paper (optional).

 Repeatedly fold and ball up your paper pieces to create a crinkled paper effect.
 This step isn’t necessary, but I think it helps the paper “sparks” catch the light from many different angles.
 Also, kids LOVE making sparkly paper snowballs – ha!

 Once adequately crinkled, smooth out so each piece is semi-flat again.

 Cut strips into your paper pieces to create fringe.